loagsword/IS601miniproject1-ACE/finishproject/commands1.md

 Cp -f … force copy by removing the destination file if needed Cp -r … copy an entire directory
 Cp -i … prompts you before overwriting the file
+## Pwd
+- Pwd is used to print the current working directory.
+It will print the full system path